MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-set-the-type-of-mouse-pointer-for-a-list-box.md

 ---

-# How to: Set the Type of Mouse Pointer for a List Box
+# Set the Type of Mouse Pointer for a List Box

 The following example demonstrates how to specify a mouse pointer that is appropriate for a specific control or situation.
 For the  **[ListBox](../../../api/Outlook.listbox.md)** control, you can assign one of several available mouse pointers using the ** [ListBox.MousePointer](../../../api/Outlook.listbox.mousepointer.md)** property.